- Published on

 When dealing with dynamically determined types, conditional types are like shape-shifters, adapting to the situation:

-allowing TypeScript to infer whether animal
+allowing TypeScript to infer whether animal is a Cat or a Dog based on the

-property.
+presence of the breed property.
 This ensures type-specific operations without

 any runtime mishaps.

-When you need to create types dynamically, TypeScript offers Only
+When you need to create types dynamically, TypeScript offers Only and Either

 concepts.
 Think of them as your trusty sidekicks for handling complex type